Client ID FAQ

 Is Coveo ML affected if I don’t leverage the client ID?

-The move to the client ID won’t directly impact Coveo Machine Learning (Coveo ML).
+The transition to using the client ID won’t directly impact Coveo Machine Learning (Coveo ML).
 However, not upgrading to a more recent version of the Coveo JavaScript Search Framework may affect how Coveo UA events are recorded.
 This will have an impact on Coveo Machine Learning (Coveo ML) from user actions (search, click, and view).

 Will I need to change my ML model configuration?